Five signs it’s time to talk about residential aged care

 If your loved one is living with a condition that impacts cognitive abilities such as dementia, their behaviour can change substantially over time.

-If your loved one lives alone, it may be harder to notice these changes, but there are some key signs to watch out for that may indicate more intensive care is required, such as:
+It may be harder to notice these changes if your loved one lives alone, but there are some key signs to watch out for, that may indicate more intensive care is required, such as:

-• regular medicine mishaps – your loved one may be forgetting to take medication or taking the wrong dose even when aided by regular nurse visits
+• Regular medication mishaps – they may be forgetting to take medicine or taking the wrong dose, even when aided by regular nurse visits.

-• poor food hygiene – perishable food such as meat may be left out on the bench, or eaten after its expiry date
+• Poor food hygiene – perishable food such as meat may be left out or eaten after its expiry date.

-• care is no longer welcome – your loved one may have a change in attitude towards assistance.
-If there is resistance to help, it may be due to frustration their own decreasing ability to live independently.
+• Care is no longer welcome – your loved one may have a change in attitude towards receiving assistance.

 Sign 5: A Home Care Package (HCP) no longer meets their needs

-When a Level 4 HCP isn’t covering your loved one’s care needs, and if they’re unable to privately pay for the extra care they require at home, it’s a good idea to start talking about their residential aged care options.
+When a Level 4 Home Care Package (the highest level) isn’t covering your loved one’s needs, and if they’re unable to privately pay for the extra care they require at home, it’s a good idea to start talking about their residential aged care options.